gnubila-france/puppet-vagrant-playground/README.md

 ## Prerequisities

 * vagrant
+* rake (optional)
-* bundler
+* bundler (optional)

 ### Installing required gems

+RVM/rbenv configuration files are present in the repository, you might want to edit/suppress them to use your standard/custom ruby installation.

-The gems from the Gemfile will be installed.
+The gems from the Gemfile will be installed using bundler (mainly puppet and r10k, if they are alredy installed on the system this step can probably be skipped).

-A rvm profile configuration is provided.

 ``` shell
 bundle install